 Seattle University School of Law invites you to join the Legacy Society, a group of alumni, faculty, and friends who recognize the impact of philanthropic planning and have included the School of Law in their wills or other gift planning arrangements.
-Creative gift planning can maximize financial advantages for a donor, their family, and the law school.
-The structure and funding options vary, including current, deferred, or life income gifts.
+Our gift planning professionals can help you maximize financial advantages for yourself, your family, and the law school.

 Gift of Appreciated Securities: a gift of appreciated securities, such as stocks, mutual funds, and bonds can provide benefits to a donor.
 An outright gift of long-term appreciated securities (securities held for more than one year) bypasses capital gains tax and, in many cases, the benefactor obtains a charitable income tax deduction equal to the market value of the securities.